 One thing I learned was how to wear a climbing helmet.
 I initially had the front chin straps set too loose and the helmet rode back too far.
 I was made aware of this by a person who sells bicycle helmets and who was kind enough to properly adjust my helmet straps.
 A properly adjusted helmet will protect a person’s forehead and minimize movement.

 Developing the skill needed to utilize each component of a climbing system requires a proper climbing form and positioning.
 During an ascent, I like to keep my harness’s floating-bridge pulled tight, as to make my system’s primary tie in climbing system as compact as possible.
 Once I climb to a desired height and lanyard in, I can then adjust my floating bridge into a more open position, affording me greater movement and mobility.

 Connecting a Rope Wrench to a climbing line requires a person to know how to tie proper friction hitch knots.
-Certain knots like the Valdotain Tresse (VT) may not be compact enough, or may expand further than other friction hitch knot options.
-For me, I’ve been able to settle into using a suitable friction cord that releases with relative ease when under load, compared to other types of cordage that bind more tightly and require more brute force and strength to loosen.
+Certain knots like the Valdotain Tresse (VT) may not be compact enough, or may expand further than other friction hitch knot options, when compared to knots like the Michoacan/Martin.
+For me, I’ve been able to settle into using a suitable 9.3mm friction cord that releases with relative ease when under load, compared to other types of cordage that bind more tightly and require more brute force and strength to loosen.

 I spent many practice sessions in my backyard, climbing on a 50-75 year old Red Cedar tree.
 I also found a comfortable, secure and efficient system that I allows me to make long ascents.
 Moving around the canopy is made possible by using a climbing lanyard, together with my primary climbing system.